shreystechtips/pythonbytes/projects/coils/README.md

 * Write a computer program that plays Nim.
 (You may have to look up Nim!)
 * Add up all the integers from 1 to 9,472
 * What is the difference between range(20), range(4,20), and range(4,20,7)?
+* Here is a more complex challenge in three parts...
+  * **Chooser** picks a number from 1 to 100; and **Guesser** tries to guess it by saying a number. **Chooser** reponds by saying 'Higher!' or 'Lower!' or 'Got it!' and if you wish to keep score you count how many guesses were needed.
+The two players take turns being **Chooser** and **Guesser**.
+So the first challenge is to write a program that acts as **Chooser**.
+  * You guessed it: Write a program that plays the game as **Guesser**.
+Try and make it as skillful as you are.
+  * Now take both programs and combine them into a larger program.
+The human player first decides whether they want to be **Chooser** or **Guesser** and the program continues from there.

 ### Turtle Graphics